wavefrontHQ/docs/pages/doc/proxies_installing.md

 ## Proxy Host Requirements

 - Internet access - run `timeout 3s curl -fIsS <wavefront_api_url>` from the host and make sure you get a response and not a timeout.
 - Networking - For **metrics**, the proxy uses port 2878 by default.
-If you want to change this default, or if you want to set up ports for histograms or trace data, see [Configuring Proxy Ports for Metrics, Histograms, and Traces](proxies_installing.html#configuring-proxy-ports-for-metrics-histograms-and-traces).
+If you want to change this default, or if you want to set up ports for histograms or trace data, see [Configuring Listener Ports for Metrics, Histograms, and Traces](proxies_installing.html#configuring-listener-ports-for-metrics-histograms-and-traces).
 - Memory - you don't need a dedicated host for running the Wavefront proxy.
 The proxy does not use a lot of CPU, memory, or storage.
 However, we recommend running the proxy on a host with at least 4GB of free memory.
 - Operating system
   - Linux